Chris Collins pleads guilty to two counts in insider trading case

 Collins served on the board of Innate Immunotherapeutics Limited, an Australian biotechnology company.
 According to a criminal complaint, Collins learned of the negative results of some clinical trials for the company, and told his son Cameron about the results before they were released to the public, federal prosecutors say.

-Collins admitted in court that he received the news of the failed drug test while at a White House event, and let his son know.
+Collins admitted in court that he received the news of the failed drug test while at a White House event, and called his son to let him know.

 “I was in a very emotional state.
 I called my son Cameron,” he told the judge.
 “I made it clear… that the trial had not succeeded.”